Kinematics: Velocity and speed

 The speed of an object is the magnitude of its velocity.
 It is a scalar quantity:

 where $s$ is the arc-length measured along the trajectory of the particle.
 This arc-length must always increase as the particle moves.
 Hence, $\frac{\text{d}s}{\text{d}t}$ is non-negative, which implies that speed is also non-negative.

 Acceleration

 The velocity vector can change in magnitude and in direction or both at once.
 Hence, the acceleration accounts for both the rate of change of the magnitude of the velocity vector and the rate of change of direction of that vector.
 The same reasoning used with respect to the position of a particle to define velocity, can be applied to the velocity to define acceleration.
 The acceleration of a particle is the vector defined by the rate of change of the velocity vector.
 The average acceleration of a particle over a time interval is defined as the ratio.

-where Δv is the difference in the velocity vector and Δt is the time interval.
+where Δv is the average velocity and Δt is the time interval.